5l1v3r1/CentOS_7_for_DevOps/README.md

 **You can also check my [.zshrc](https://github.com/ricardson/dotfiles/blob/master/zshrc/.zshrc) file.**

-After that we can remove the vi/vim packages
+Now we can remove the vi/vim packages

 ```
 sudo yum remove vi-*